indrabasak/patra-web/README.md

 # Maven

-The current version is `1.0.0`, which is compatible with [Patra 1.0.0](https://indrabasak.github.io/patra/).
-To use the Patra Webjar, add the following dependency to your `pom.xml`.
+The current version is `1.0.0,` which is compatible with [Patra 1.0.0](https://indrabasak.github.io/patra/).
+To use the Patra Webjar, add the following dependency to your `pom.xml.`

 ```xml
 <dependency>